xlwings/xlwings/docs/officejs_addins.rst

   Functions that you bind to a Ribbon button directly react a bit slower than a button on a task pane.
 This is because the task pane gets loaded once and stays loaded, whereas clicking a button on the Ribbon loads everything from scratch every time you click the button.

-To understand how you can call ``xlwings.runPython()`` directly from a Ribbon button, have a look at ``app/commands.html`` in the sample repo.
+To understand how you can call ``xlwings.runPython()`` directly from a Ribbon button, have a look at ``app/commands.html`` in the quickstart repo.
 Its body reads as follows:

 .. code-block:: html